 1 scoop (50g)

-The table below provides an example of how 144g of protein can be evenly divided throughout the day
+Below provides an example of how 144g of protein can be evenly divided throughout the day.

 |Breakfast||Morning Snack||Lunch||Afternoon Snack||Dinner|

 |4 x Scrambled eggs on grain toast (29g protein)||Musashi High Protein smoothie (30g protein)||Large tin of Tuna & Salad (29g Protein)||Musashi Deluxe Protein Bar (22g Protein)||Chicken, vegetables and rice (28g protein)|

 By Gwen Gothard

 Sign up to Musashi United for more member exclusive nutrition and training programs here!